MinBZK/nl-wallet/wallet_core/README.md

 # Regenerate the flutter bindings

-To regenerate the bindings, run the following command from `rust_core`:
+To regenerate the bindings, run the following command from `wallet_core`:

 ```sh
 cargo run --manifest-path flutter_rust_bridge_codegen/Cargo.toml